 Make sure to read the ingredients to confirm that they are dairy-free, vegan & fit your “free-from” requirements!
 For us, we stick with Enjoy Life Foods because we know that they are V,GF & Nut-free….all things we need to be clear of.

 Enjoy Life also has 3 different types to choose from – Mini, Dark Chocolate & Chunks.
 For these cookies, I prefer the mini chocolate chips because every bite has chocolate in it but you can totally mix them up and have fun with it!

 And if you like to load your cookies up with deliciousness, then you’ve gotta try my Compost Cookies.

 If you love cookies like I do, here are some of the most popular ones on the blog:

 - 2 cups flour (Bob's Red Mill 1-1 or AP flour)

 - 1 teaspoon salt

 - 1 teaspoon baking powder

-- 3/4 cup vegan shortening (can also sub with coconut oil or butter if needed, but reduce to 1/2 cup)
+- 3/4 cup vegan shortening (can also sub with solid coconut oil or room temperature butter- see notes below)

 - 1/3 cup water